Moving to Australia

-Sydney is world-renowned as one of the most vibrant cities in the world with superb nightlife.
+Sydney is world-renowned as one of the most vibrant cities in the world and often mistaken as Australia's capital, as it is the most famous city in the country.
 Queensland is known for its great weather and beautiful beaches also draws tourists.The Great Barrier Reef, one of the natural wonders of the world, is located north of Queensland.
 Another cosmopolitan city, Melbourne, with a milder climate, is a haven for shopping enthusiasts.

 New residents can register with Centrelink, a government office that provides job seeking assistance, social security payments, and other assistance to people living in Australia.
 You must also apply for a tax file number once you become part of the workforce or are receiving any form of income.
 Call the Australian Taxation Office for a form or visit their website to apply online.